serra/bball/dbl/readme.md

         awk -F\; 'NR>4 {print $11 " " $9 " @ " $6 }' |
         sort -r | uniq)

+Use the feed https://github.com/serra/bball/commits/master.atom to show all the commits.

 ### Goals

 [x] Offensive and defensive ratings for teams for regular season.